 A significant reduction of nutrients input has been achieved for the whole Baltic Sea.
-This assessment shows that the normalized total input of nitrogen1 was reduced by 11% and phosphorus by 30% between the reference period (1997-2003) and 2021 (see results, section 4 and Results figure 1).
-In 2020 the corresponding reductions were 12% for total inputs of nitrogen and 30% for total phosphorus.
-The maximum allowable input (MAI) of nitrogen and phosphorus was fulfilled in the Bothnian Bay, Bothnian Sea, Danish Straits and Kattegat by 2021 (Key message figures 1 and Results tables 1a and 1b).
+This assessment shows that the normalized total input of nitrogen1 was reduced by 11% and phosphorus by 32% between the reference period (1997-2003) and 2022 (see key message table 1 and Results figure 1, section 4).
+The corresponding reductions were 12% for total inputs of nitrogen and 30% for total phosphorus.
+The maximum allowable input (MAI) of nitrogen and phosphorus was fulfilled in the Bothnian Bay, Bothnian Sea, Danish Straits and Kattegat by 2022 (Key message figure 1 and Results tables 2a and 2b).
 In the Gulf of Riga, the fulfilment of MAI for nitrogen and phosphorus cannot be judged taking into account uncertainty on inputs.
 In Baltic Proper and Gulf of Finland MAI was not fulfilled for either total nitrogen or total phosphorus.
-The MAI indicate the maximal level of annual inputs of water- and airborne nitrogen and phosphorus to Baltic Sea sub-basins that can be allowed while still achieving good status in terms of eutrophication
+The MAI indicate the maximal level of annual inputs of water- and airborne nitrogen and phosphorus to Baltic Sea sub-basins that can be allowed while still achieving good status in terms of eutrophication.